Placement¶

 Tracking range vs static-presence range¶

-The two radars have different effective ranges, and the difference affects where you should place zones.
+The two radars have different effective ranges, which affects where you can place zones.

 - SEN0609 presence circle — 16 m.
-Inside this much larger circle, the SEN0609 reports binary "someone is here" presence.
-No coordinates, just a single signal.
+Inside this much larger circle the SEN0609 reports a single "someone is here" signal, with no coordinates.

 Practical consequence:

 - Zones of interest must fit inside the 6 m tracking circle.
-A zone at 7 m from the sensor won't get per-target counts or movement-based zone-entry events; it'll still contribute to room-level occupancy through the SEN0609 and the combined Occupancy sensor, but not through zone-specific entities.
+A zone at 7 m from the sensor won't get per-target counts or movement-based zone-entry events.
+It will still contribute to room-level occupancy through the SEN0609 and the combined Occupancy sensor, just not through zone-specific entities.

-In the image below the sensor is monitoring the two entrances with the LD2450 tracking sensor but its range doesn't cover the sofa.
-But the static sensor can tell us that there is still somebody in the room.
-This may be sufficient for your needs.
+In the image below the sensor is monitoring the two entrances with the LD2450 tracking sensor, but its range doesn't reach the sofa.
+The static sensor still tells us there is somebody in the room, which may be enough for your needs.

 Obstructions and interference¶

-The sensor needs a clear line of sight to the room corners — calibration measures the four corners from the sensor's perspective, and anything that obstructs a corner will either force you to enter offsets manually or throw the perspective transform off.
+The sensor needs a clear line of sight to the room corners.
+Anything blocking a corner will either force you to enter offsets manually during calibration or throw the calibration off entirely.
 Move large furniture out of the corners before calibrating if you can; if you can't, use the wizard's offset fields to compensate.

-Known noise sources (ceiling fans, billowing curtains, large reflective surfaces) inside the FOV will produce radar returns — the radar sees the motion even though there's no person involved.
-Don't try to avoid them by adjusting mounting; handle them after the fact with Interference or Suppress overlays.
+Known noise sources (ceiling fans, billowing curtains, large reflective surfaces) inside the FOV will produce radar returns.
+The radar sees the motion even though there's no person involved.
+Adjusting the mount won't help — handle these after calibration with Interference or Suppress overlays.
 See Overlays for which tool fits which situation.

 Worked example: a 4 × 5 m living room¶

-- Room: 4 m × 5 m.
-One door on the short wall.
-A ceiling fan in the centre.
-A sofa against the long wall opposite the door.
+- Room: 4 m × 5 m with one door, a ceiling fan in the centre, and a sofa against the long wall opposite the door.

 - Mount location: the corner diagonally opposite the door, above the side table.